LUMII-Syslab/viziquer/doc/demo/visual/README.md

 ## ViziQuer Playground

-The ViziQuer Playground available at https://viziquer.app contains a list of data schemas
+The ViziQuer Playground is available at https://viziquer.app and it contains a list of data schemas.

-After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project
+After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project.

 The process for exploring pre-defined ViziQuer projects is described in [Exploring ViziQuer Projects](https://github.com/LUMII-Syslab/viziquer/wiki/Exploring-ViziQuer-Projects).